taocpp/PEGTL/doc/Control-and-Debug.md

 ## Normal Control

-The `normal` control class template included with the PEGTL is used by default and shows which hook functions there are.
+The `normal` Control class template included with the PEGTL is used by default and shows which Control functions there are.

 ```c++
 template< typename Rule >